pkostic-dev/pkostic-dev/README.md

 I'm a [student in accessibility-related technology](https://www.univ-paris8.fr/-Master-Technologie-et-Handicap-676-).
 I like designing and programming games and other peculiar software.

-## :clock3: Currently
+## 🕓 Currently

+- 🤖 Interning, working with robots

+## 🕒 Previously

-- :headphones: Working on a [audio-only game](https://github.com/pkostic-dev/game-wraith-hunter) for Android using [Godot 4](https://godotengine.org/) !
+- :headphones: Working on a [audio-only game](https://github.com/pkostic-dev/game-wraith-hunter) for Android using [Godot 4](https://godotengine.org/) !*

 ## :school: Education